 Permanent / Outdoor Vinyl

-Permanent vinyl is great when you want a lasting stick, like car decals, mugs and tumblers that will be washed, and outdoor signage.
-In most cases, permanent vinyl will need a solvent to remove the adhesive.
+Permanent vinyl is great when you want a lasting stick, like car decals, mugs and tumblers that will be washed, and outdoor projects.
+In most cases, permanent vinyl will need a solvent to remove the adhesive and it may leave a residue.
 Permanent vinyl may be called:

 - Cricut Permanent Vinyl